shiroryuu/CDDS/README.md

 ## Inspiration

-This project was made for our final year university project.
-Proprietary storage service providers like google drive, one drive do not use deduplication on a block level this results in reduced reduced free space as the duplicate data adds to the storage quota.
-This project overcomes the issues this issue as it will not upload the file twice on the storage server.
+This application was made for our final year university project.
+We've observed that proprietary storage service providers like google drive and one drive do not use deduplication on a block level this results in reduced available free space as the duplicate data consumes the free storage quota provided to the user.
+This project overcomes the issues this issue by preventing unnecessary file upload on the storage server that is already present.

 ## Approach used

-This project makes use of the middleware approach, it acts as bridge between the user(client) and the storage(server).
+This project makes use of the middleware approach, it acts as bridge between the user (client) and the storage(server).

 ## Technologies Used